Why You Shouldn't Try To Get Bed Bugs Out Of Your Denver Home On Your Own

 What Are Bed Bugs?

-Bed bugs are a common indoor parasites found across the United States.
-They are infamous for sucking blood from warm-blooded hosts, especially humans.
+Bed bugs are a common indoor pest found all across the United States and throughout the world.
+These parasites are infamous for sucking blood from warm-blooded hosts, especially humans.

-Bed bugs are flat and oval-shaped, roughly 1/10 of an inch long (about the size of a tick).They have large eyes and their bodies typically have a reddish-brown coloration.
+Bed bugs are flat and oval-shaped, roughly 1/10 of an inch long (about the size of a tick) and their bodies are typically a reddish-brown color.
 Bed bugs remain active year-round and are difficult to manage as they are always on the move seeking a host to feed on.
 Due to their quick reproductive cycle, a small infestation can quickly overwhelm your home.

 Bed bugs are attracted to hosts based on their body heat, the carbon dioxide they exhale, and various other factors.
-After finding a host, bed bugs feed but remove themselves and go into hiding once finished.
-This tendency to hide is what makes them so difficult to treat.
-Once they've come into the home, they travel all around, making them difficult to track.
-Bed bugs are most commonly found in beds simply because sleeping humans make an easy and appealing target.
+After finding a host, bed bugs will feed but detach themselves and go into hiding once finished.
+This tendency to hide is what makes them very difficult to treat.
+Once they've come into the home, they travel around your home, making them difficult to track.
+Bed bugs are most commonly found in beds simply because sleeping humans make an easy and appealing target, but can be found in other areas as well.

 Problems With DIY Bed Bug Extermination